legendydx/FxERC20RootTunnel_bugs/Genesis.md

 The `DEFAULT_ADMIN_ROLE` is granted to the `FGenesis` factory in initialize, but if this role is compromised or reassigned (via `AccessControl`’s `grantRole`), an attacker could drain all tokens, including virtualToken contributions or agentToken rewards.

 Root Cause: Insufficient access control and validation in `withdrawLeftAssetsAfterFinalized`, allowing `DEFAULT_ADMIN_ROLE` holders to withdraw arbitrary tokens without oversight.
-See Genesis.sol#L448-L460
+See Genesis.

 Impact